mgechev/blog.mgechev.com/content/post/2018-10-20-transfer-learning-tensorflow-js-data-augmentation.md

 <img src="/images/tfjs-cnn/demo.gif" alt="MK.js with TensorFlow.js" style="display: block; margin: auto; margin-top: 20px;">

 Below, you can find a widget which runs the pre-trained model over an input from a file you selected, or a snapshot from your camera.
+Try it out with an image of you punching or kicking!

 <div class="image-widget" id="n-ary-class">
   <div class="prediction">